Results – Sold for 16x

 The Business Pivot

 The CEO made a business decision to leverage MigrationWiz (cash cow + partner base) and pivot the company to Managed Service Provider (MSP).
-This was perfect for enterprise customers needing a way to migrate to the cloud.
-The vision was to build a marketplace with no loyalty to any cloud environment AWS, Azure, Google, and On-Premise, which can be cross-platform migrated thus reducing service fees for large enterprise customers.
-After multiple discovery meetings, presentations, and feature requests, I designed the base platform UX/UI model the Dev team was going to build using the new ember.js framework.
+This was perfect for enterprise customers needing a way to migrate legacy data to the cloud to be on a modern tech stack (AWS, Google, Azure, etc.)

 MigrationWiz: UX/UI Refactor

-My solution is to redesign the task management workflow to be a vertical list on the left nav rail to track completed steps.
-The results were super successful by reducing the number of support tickets and increasing customer confidence to complete a migration.
-The introduction of the left nav for task management provided the baseline for future workflows for MSP Complete.
+My solution is redesigning the task management workflow to be a vertical list on the left navigation rail to track completed steps.
+This has been highly successful, reducing the number of support tickets and increasing customer confidence in achieving a migration.
+The introduction of the left navigation for task management provided the baseline for future workflows for MSP Complete.

 The Platform – Discovery

 The original MigrationWiz functionality was a wizard-type UI model.
 The amount of customer confusion and support tickets was a real pain point for customer support.
-The platform served well (originally) as an email migration service.
-The UI model was never expected to scale beyond 4 keys services.
-The UX started to break down when new features were starting to get bolted on.
-I was the Team of One (UX designer), employee #36 responsible for re-architecting and modernizing the migration workflow experiences.
+The platform served well (initially) as an email migration service.
+However, the UI model was never expected to scale beyond that as the business grew.
+The UX started to break down when new features were bolted on.
+I was the Team of One (UX designer), employee #36, responsible for re-architecting and modernizing the migration workflow experiences.